 Which account is true?
-We can't be sure, but the important thing is that John fulfilled his responsibility.
-From the day he heard his Master's words, "Look, your mother!" until the day she left the earth, John cared for her.
+We can't be sure, but what is true is that John fulfilled his responsibility.
+From the day he heard his Master's words, "Behold, your mother!" until the day she left the earth, John cared for her.

-John himself verified his obedience in the very next sentence of his God-breathed text, verse 27b, "From that time on this disciple took her into his home."
+John himself verified his obedience in the very next sentence of his God-breathed text.
+Verse 27b (NIV), "From that time on this disciple took her into his home."
 "To his own home," says the ESV.

-But there's something else here.
-Yes, it's amazing to consider the compassion of Jesus on the cross.
-We see it in His words of comfort to Mary and in His words of commission to John.
-But did you realize the Lord was telling us something here as well?
+Yet there's something else here.
+While it's amazing to consider the compassion of Jesus as seen in His words of comfort to Mary and in His words of commission to John, I believe He's telling us something here as well.